Concorde’s New Year’s Resolutions for 2017

-The professional"I'd like to further my education, become more involved in the classroom (we tend to get stuck in our offices as a PD), get the students better prepared for becoming an MA, and lose weight."
+"I'd like to further my education, become more involved in the classroom (we tend to get stuck in our offices as a PD), get the students better prepared for becoming an MA, and lose weight."

 - Jessica Silcox, Medical Assistant/Medical Office Administration Program Director, Concorde - San Antonio